thirdgen88/ignition-vagrant/README.md

 ## Prerequisites

 * VirtualBox
   * **WARNING**: VirtualBox 5.1.16 has a known regression that breaks mounting of Shared Folders from Vagrant and will cause the provisioning to fail.
-Downgrade to 5.1.14 for better operation.
-VirtualBox[^1] and Vagrant[^2] are both tracking issues.
+Version 5.1.18 fixes this issue.
 * Vagrant

 ## Getting Started